Dean6078/Dean6078/README.md

 - 👋 Hi, I’m @Dean6078
 - 👀 I’m interested in ...
-Software Development and Engineering, Blockchain
+Software Development, Data Analysis, Data Engineering and Blockchain
 - 🌱 I’m currently learning ...
-JavaScript and Blockchain Development
+Data Engineering and Blockchain Development
-- 💞️ I’m looking to collaborate on ...
-A website project
+- 💞️ I’m looking to collaborate on a Data Engineering project
 - 📫 How to reach me ...
 Deanniffy.dn@gmail.com

 <!---